iPhone 11 Pro vs. Samsung Galaxy: Battle of the $1,000 phones

 |10-megapixel, 8-megapixel

 Selfies get way more attention, too, with a wide-angle view (the Galaxy phones have this, as well), slow-mo selfies and better 4K video recording.
-There's a jump up from 7-megapixel to 12-megapixel as well.
+There's a jump up from 7 to 12 megapixels as well.
 While these "slofies" are drawing internet fire, this is a feature I could see Samsung and other rivals adding to their phone within a year.

 Processing power is up in the air